BinomialLLC/basis_universal/README.md

 ### Command Line Compression Tool

-The command line tool used to create, validate, and transcode/unpack .basis files is named "basisu".
+The command line tool used to create, validate, and transcode/unpack .basis/.KTX2 files is named "basisu".
 Run basisu without any parameters for help.

 To build basisu (without SSE 4.1 support - the default):